willnotcy/Hephaestus/README.md

 I'm transitioning from a setup based on Proxmox VMs and LXC containers to a more modern, Kubernetes-native environment.
 The goal is to automate everything—spinning up bare-metal servers, bootstrapping K3s, deploying apps, and keeping everything in sync through CI/CD workflows.

-This project is a learning playground, a passion project, and—hopefully—a way to convince my wife that Kubernetes won’t randomly turn off the lights or break the coffee machine again.
+This project is a learning playground, a passion project, hopefully—a way to achieve a wife approved home automation setup.

 ---